ceph/ceph/doc/bootstrap.rst

 dashboard.

 The following example installs a basic three-node cluster.
 Each node will be identified by its prompt.
-For example, "[monitor 1]" identifies the first monitor, "[monitor 2]" identifies the second monitor, and "[monitor 3]" identifies the third monitor.
+For example, "[node 1]" identifies the first node, "[node 2]" identifies the second node, and "[node 3]" identifies the third node.
 This information is provided in order to make clear which commands should be issued on which systems.